hliljegren/yapl/README.md

   will find all posts with a meta key "price" that is between 20 and 40.
 It is possible to mix between the two different variants.
 E.g. The following is valid `meta="booktype=paperback,price|BETWEEN|20|40"`

+### Possible display_items values

+The following can be used as value for the display_items attribute:

+- **title** Displays the post title
+- **image** Displays the post thumbnail (See the _image_size_ attribute if a specific size is needed)
+- **date** Displays the post date (See the _date_format_ attribute on how to format the date)
+- **author** Displays the author of the post.
+Note!
+At the moment the author is just displayed and is not linked to the author's archive page.
+- **content** Displays the content of the post.
+The content is by default trucated via the read-more block, but, can aslo be truncated via _max_chars_ and _max_words_ attribute.
+There is also a _filter_content_ attribute (true by default) that applies the normal content filters on the content. **Note** To prevent possible infinite loops any shortcodes in the content will **not** be parsed.
+- **excerpt** Displays the excerpt for the post.
+This actually calls the WordPress built-in function to generate the excerpt.
+I.e. If you have no specific excerpt WordPress will generate one from the content
+- **readmore** Generates a link to the post with the text from the _label_readmore_ as the link text.
+- **comment_count** Shows the number of comments for the post.
+The comment count is displayed via the _label_comment_ and _label_comments_ attributes.
+- **categories** Displays the post categories.
+The categories will be prepended with the text in the attribute _label_categories_ and each category will be separated with the _sep_categories_ attribute.
+- **tags** Displays all tags associated to the post.
+The tags will be prepended with the text in the attribute _label_tags_ and each tag will be separated with the _sep_tags_ attribute.
+- **(custom-field)** Displays a named custom field (post-meta) for the post.
+I.e. if the post has a custom field named _cost_ you can show that by adding _cost_ to the display*items.
+By default both the key and the value for the custom field is displayed.
+You can set the attributes \_tag_custom_value* or _tag_custom_key_ to _false_ if you want to disable any of them.

 ### Class attributes

 The class attributes changes the class for the given field.